qcscine/molassembler/NOTES.rst

   we try to detect stereocenters (although there we could mess with the structures too, forcing 1-3 deviations).
 But it doesn't allow me to just straight up ignore chirality constraints.
 I have to do both implementations so I have something to compare.
+This sacrifices many of the advantages that DG has!
+Suggest not doing this at all.
 - Maybe some functionality of the EZStereocenter / CNStereocenter items can be moved to the symmetry library.
 It would be a handy place to keep all the important algorithms of extracting constraints, fitting to symmetries /